gavollink/termread/Dash-t.md

 VT-220 and VT-550 share capability codes up to 9, and I have to assume that xterm has done some co-opting of this in expanding the definitions in its responses.

+Try as I might, I've not found capability code 22 (yet?).